Netflix/dispatch/docs/user-guide/administration/configuration.md

 **Visibility:** Determines whether to send notification messages about this incident (creation and updates).
 Defaults to 'Open'.

-**Service:** Defines the oncall service to use, in order to resolve an incident commander, Defaults to the `reporter` if not set.
+**Service:** Defines the oncall service to use, in order to resolve an incident commander.
+Incident commander defaults to the `reporter` no service is set.

 **Document:** Allows you to specify a incident document template to be created and filled for this incident type.
 This is useful if you like to use different document templates depending on the type of incident.

-**Exclude From Metrics:** If for some reason you would like to exclude all incidents of this type from metrics (e.g. "Simulation" or "Test" incidents.)
+**Exclude From Metrics:** If for some reason you would like to exclude all incidents of this type from metrics (e.g. "Simulation" or "Test" incidents).

-**Default Incident Type:** Check this if you would like for this incident be be the default type if the reporter does not specify.
+**Default Incident Type:** Check this if you would like for this incident to be the default type if the reporter does not specify.

 ## Incident Priorities

-In addition to Incident Types, Dispatch allows you to specify the _priority_.
+In addition to Incident Types, Dispatch allows you to specify the incident's _priority_.

 To create a new incident priority navigate to: `Dispatch > Incident Priorities > New`